 - Exercise: A few mild exercises can help get your blood flowing, without taking a toll on your body.
 A short walk, light yoga stretches, and small pelvic exercises can bring a load of benefits to you and baby.

 - Eat up: Spicy foods, if you are able to eat them, are packed with a low-density lipoprotein which provides a wide range of health benefits.
-Ginger, in addition to curbing nausea, also can help jumpstart blood flow.
-Other snacks that can help include oranges, dark chocolate, avocadoes, and watermelon.
+Ginger, in addition to curbing nausea, also can help jump start blood flow.
+Other snacks that can help include oranges, dark chocolate, avocados, and watermelon.

 - Relax: Get a massage, grab a good book, whatever you need to do—sit back and put your feet up for a bit.
 Taking a moment to sit out and relieve yourself from stress can also have a wondrous effect on your body.

 As always, talk to your doctor before trying any natural remedy.
-For questions and concerns, feel free to give us a call—we’d love to discuss your circulation and how it may be effecting your pregnancy.
+For questions and concerns, feel free to give us a call—we’d love to discuss your circulation and how it may be affecting our pregnancy.